Manchester Football Association

-The Manchester Football Association (also known as the Manchester FA) is the governing body for association football in the centre of the city of Manchester, England.
+The Manchester Football Association (also known as the Manchester FA) was established in 1885 and is the governing body for association football in the centre of the city of Manchester, England.
 They are responsible for the governance and development of football at all levels in the area.

 Administration

 The administrative area covered by the Manchester FA and Lancashire County FA overlaps Cheshire FA, Derbyshire FA, and Liverpool County FA.
 According to the Memorandum on Areas and Overlapping of Associations the Manchester FA covers the area 12 miles from Manchester Town Hall.

 The Manchester FA administration headquarters was located at the Platt Lane Complex until 2018, and was then moved to the Manchester Tennis and Football Centre in the Etihad Campus in May of that year.